 Saturday 24 June—4.00 p.m.
-Di Brandt will be reading from her work.
+Di Brandt read from her work.
 Here is a brief biography.

 Di Brandt is the author and editor of more than a dozen books of poetry, fiction, creative essays and literary criticism.
 She has received numerous recognitions and prizes for her writing, including the Gerald Lampert Award for “best first book of poetry in Canada” for her bestselling debut collection questions i asked my mother (which was recently re-issued in a 30th anniversary tribute edition with afterword by Tanis MacDonald); the McNally Robinson Manitoba Book of the Year Award for Agnes in the sky; the CAA National Poetry Prize for Jerusalem, beloved; the Foreword Gold Medal for Watermelon Syrup: A Novel (with Annie Jacobsen and Jane Finlay-Young), and the Gabrielle Roy Prize for “best book of literary criticism in Canada” for Wider Boundaries of Daring: The Modernist Impulse in Canadian Women’s Poetry (with Barbara Godard).
 Now You Care was shortlisted for the Griffin Poetry Prize, the Trillium Ontario Book of the Year, and the Pat Lowther Award.

-We also have two young cellists, Gillian and Rachel Young, who will play for us after the reading.
-Following this there will, of course, be the usual finger food and drinks so we can all exchange ideas and experiences.
+Two young cellists, Gillian and Rachel Young, played after the reading.
+Following this there was, of course, the usual finger food and drinks so that we could exchange ideas and experiences.